Dubai: AA17 licence plate sells for Dh8 million as RTA auctions 90 premium numbers

 The sale of number plates is subject to a five per cent VAT.
 Each bidder must have a traffic file in Dubai and submit a security cheque of Dh25,000 addressed to RTA.
 Bidders must also pay a non-refundable auction fee of Dh120.

-The auction was was held on Saturday< October 12, at the Jumeirah Beach Hotel.
+The auction was held on Saturday, October 12, at the Jumeirah Beach Hotel.

 ALSO READ: